Manitoba provincial rifle association

 The Manitoba Provincial Rifle Association was formed in 1872.
-An extract from the Manitoba Gazette of August 10th, 1872 describes the first meeting of the Association: “A large and influential meeting was held in the mess room at Fort Garry.
+An extract from the Manitoba Gazette of August 10th, 1872, describes the first meeting of the Association: “A large and influential meeting was held in the mess room at Fort Garry.
 Col. Robertson Ross.
-Adjutant General of Militia in the Chair, for the purpose of forming a provincial rifle association, for the encouragement of rifle shooting amongst the Militia and inhabitants of Manitoba…the following gentlemen were elected officers of the Association: Patron, the Lt.Governor of the Province; Vice-Patron, The Hon.
-D.A.
-Smith, M.P.
-President, Major Irvine.”
-The Hon.
-D.A.
-Smith (later to become Lord Strathcona) was a patron of the Association for forty years.
-He always took a very keen interest in shooting and donated a great many prizes, especially for Cadets.
+Adjutant General of Militia in the Chair, for the purpose of forming a provincial rifle association, for the encouragement of rifle shooting amongst the Militia and inhabitants of Manitoba)."

 The annual rifle competitions began September 25th, 1873.
-The first trophy was a sterling silver cup presented in that year by the Hudson’s Bay Company, which is still competed for in 2003.
+The first trophy was a sterling silver cup presented in that year by the Hudson’s Bay Company, which is still competed for to this day.
 The first ranges were located in St. Boniface just north of where the CathedraI now stands.
 The rifle used at that time was the .577 Snider.
-The weight of the bullet was 530 grains and the propellant was black powder.
-It is no wonder that matches consisted of only live shots and (the distances fired were 200, 300 and 400 yards.
+The weight of the bullet was 530 grains, and the propellant was black powder.
+It is no wonder that matches consisted of only live shots and the distances fired were 200, 300 and 400 yards.
 The position taken up by the first firer was standing at 200 yards and any position with “head to the target” at the other ranges.

 Present day notables that have represented Manitoba on Canadian Bisley Teams.
 Larry Clavelle, Ron Dawson, Joe Gribben, Paul Gutnick, George McCartney, Don Sewell, Mrs. Doran Sewell, John Whitecross, Gordon Paetkau, John Chapman, Murray Sloane, Bruce McDonald, and Leo Poulin.
 In the smallbore discipline, Henry Gerow, Monica Fyfe, and Conner Deneka have represented Canada in International competitions.

-Now, in 2012, as the Association reaches its 140th birthday, the majority of the membership is civilian or ex-service and by deleting only two words from the slightly archaic language of the Manitoba Gazette of August 10th, 1872 we find its present purpose – “for the encouragement of rifle shooting amongst the inhabitants of Manitoba.”
+As the Association reached its 150th birthday in 2022, the majority of the membership is civilian or ex-service and by deleting only two words from the slightly archaic language of the Manitoba Gazette of August 10th, 1872, we find its present purpose – “for the encouragement of rifle shooting amongst the inhabitants of Manitoba.”

 The Association continues to promote rifle shooting and continues to work closely with Cadet Corps throughout the Province.